|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-At about 8:10am a single torpedo against the stern of LST-577, roughly 1/3 of the bow was blown off, including the entire bridge.
-The ship broke into two and caused the aft section to sink immediately.
-Lost aboard were 100 U.S. Army passengers and 66 of the ship's crew, including Captain Lt.
-Lt.
+On February 10, 1945 at roughly 8:10am hit by a torpedo fired by Japanese submarine RO-50 off the eastern coast of Mindanao.
+The explosion blew off roughly 1/3 of the bow including the entire bridge and the ship broke into two with the aft section sinking immediately.
+Aboard, 100 U.S. Army passengers and 66 of the ship's crew including Lt.
 Carl H. Stahl.

 The forward section remained afloat after the attack.
 On February 11, 1945 the wreckage of LST-577 was scuttled by destroyer USS Isherwood DD-520 at roughly Lat 08.05N, Long 126.17E.

 Officially stricken from the Naval Register on March 30, 1946.
 She earned two battle stars for World War II service.